Content style guide

 Apostrophes

-Use curly apostrophes (ex. don’t) instead of straight up and down ones (ex. don't).
+Use curly apostrophes (ex. don’t) instead of straight ones (ex. don't).

 Commas

 We use the serial comma, sometimes called the Oxford comma.
 This is the comma used before a conjunction in a sentence with a series of 3 or more items.
-Sometimes the sentence can be misread if the serial comma is omitted.
+Sometimes a person can misread a sentence without a serial comma.

 Like this